The Imperial Japanese forces had established, early

 Bombing targets with names like Borpop, Lakunai, Kavieng,and

-Vunakanau the crew was to participate in the campaign against Rabual.
+Vunakanau the crew was to participate in the campaign against Rabaul.

-Flying five missions to Rabual Town between March 2nd and
+Flying five missions to Rabaul Town between March 2nd and

 March 22nd the “Crew of Rum Dum” dropped 30 one thousand